-The student chooses members for the Dissertation Committee and completes the committee form with the required signatures.
+The student chooses members for the dissertation committee and completes the committee form with the required signatures.
 The form is then given to the Ph.D.
 Assistant to forward to the next Ph.D.
 Committee meeting for review of expertise contribution and final approval.
 The form is placed in the student's file.
-The chairperson of the Dissertation Committee becomes the student's formal adviser.
+The chairperson of the dissertation committee becomes the student's formal advisor.
 No changes in committee membership may occur unless a written request signed by both the student and committee member and is approved by the Ph.D.
 Program Director.